Note: Currently, Indiepolis has two different styles, white (new) and black (old).

 Every book'spage has a "Manage" tab for you to assign labels to that book.
 Available labels:

-- None - This book can be recommended to you.
+- None - This book can be matched to your requests.

-- Read/Uninterested - This book can no longer be recommended to you.
+- Read/Uninterested - This book can no longer be matched to your requests.

-- Collected - Add this book to your collection and it can no longer be recommended to you.
+- Collected - Add this book to your collection and it can no longer be matched to your requests.

-To access your book collections, click "Book Collections" under Reader at Home, or go to Shelf and click the "Collections" tab at the top.
+To access your book collections, go to your Home, and click "Collections".

 Each account has eight shelves.
 You can rename them, move books from one shelf to another, or move one book to a different position on the same shelf.